isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

 ``--auth-user``
    Specifies the user ID for basic HTTP authentication.
 If not specified, or specified as the empty string, authentication is not used.

+``--auth-user-file``
+   Specifies a text file whose first line contains the user ID to be used for basic HTTP authentication.
+This flag takes precedence over ``--auth-user`` flag.

 ``--auth-password``
    Specifies the password for basic HTTP authentication.
 If not specified